 From a spiritual perspective, we believe that God calls all of us to give joyfully and generously in response to all that God has done for us.
 We give money not “to Broadway,” but “through Broadway,” to God!

 From a practical perspective, your contributions support the many ministries of Broadway that nurture this congregation and care for the community around us.
-Giving to Broadway helps our programs to flourish, from Sunday suppers to sandwich line, weekly worship to fellowship events.
+Giving to Broadway helps our programs to flourish, from weekly worship to fellowship events to shared mission projects.

 That is fine!
 We would never ask you to put yourself in great financial hardship for the church!
 We invite you to pledge their “time, talent, and treasure,” as you are able.